neutralvibes/pi2s3/README.md

 The `folder-to-get1 folder-to-get2` are space separated examples of paths to files and/or folders you wish to retrieve from an archive *specified on the left hand side of the line*.

 The `--no-progess` flag is important here, to ensure that the `s3cmd` progress notifications don't corrupt the file.

+## Disclaimer

+You are free to use this code however you see fit, and FULLY accept that in doing so it is completely at your OWN risk.
+Further more, your use of this code in part or whole, fully accepts absolving this author of any liability whatsoever.

 ## Credits